fengxia41103/mouse/README.md

 # Global config

 Settings driving the Simba computations are mostly saved in a global `/project_folder/project_config.ini` file.
 Its values can be categorized into three types:

-1. Paths: These are tightly correlated to the file structure shown in the previous section.
+1. **Paths**: These are tightly correlated to the file structure shown in the previous section.
 They are mostly represented as a `file selection` widget, whereas its value is saved in this file.
 These path values are used throughout code so function can acquire file as its data input.
 In essence, Simba is using file system as a data